CHRISTMAS IN COPENHAGEN 2023

 19. See the St. Lucia Kayak Parade

-At 5 p.m. on December 13th, hundreds of kayaks decorated with Christmas lights will depart from Kayak Republic and pass through Nyhavn, Christianshavn and Højbro Plads before returning to the Kayak Republic.
+The event begins at Kayak Republic on December 13 with hot mulled wine and æbleskiver at 3:00PM.
+At 5 p.m., hundreds of kayaks decorated with Christmas lights will depart from Kayak Republic and pass through Nyhavn, Christianshavn and Højbro Plads singing Christmas carols before returning to the Kayak Republic.
 The event ends around 6:30 p.m.

 Find a spot along the banks of the canals and watch the procession of kayaks glide by, decked out in beautiful Christmas lights and candles.